syncfusion-content/blazor-docs/blazor/datagrid/in-line-editing.md

 This feature is useful when you want to pre-fill certain column values with default values to streamline the data entry process.
 The grid component allows you to set default values for columns when adding a new record.

-To set a default value for a specific column in the Grid, you can use the [DefaultValue](https://ej2.syncfusion.com/angular/documentation/api/grid/column/#defaultvalue) property of the `Columns` configuration.
+To set a default value for a specific column in the Grid, you can use the [DefaultValue](https://ej2.syncfusion.com/angular/documentation/api/grid/column/#defaultvalue) property of the `GridColumns` configuration.
 By providing a default value, the grid will automatically populate that value in the corresponding column when a new row is added.

 Here's an example of how to set a default value for a column: